 Learning in the context of this adaptive management project occurs through the comparison of model predictions with reality (i.e., predicted grayling population vs. actual estimates of grayling population).
 Hypothesized drivers of grayling population dynamics are each represented by a model that links the driver to a specific life stage.
 A complete time series of observations (i.e., grayling and trout abundance, habitat characteristics) is needed to fit models so estimates of effects can be obtained and, subsequently, models can be used to make predictions.
-Delayed maturation of grayling in a spawning population.
-Therefore, 2016 was the first year in which we have a time series that could be used to make a prediction.
-However, due to the time-lag, 2016 also represents the first population estimate that could be used to fit models.
-Obviously, models cannot be fitted to a single population estimate.
+Delayed maturation of grayling (i.e., recruiting at age 3) results in needing three consecutive years of data to predict the number of grayling in a spawning population.
+The first time-series of data necessary to make a prediction was available in 2016, which was also the first population estimate that could be used to fit models.
+However, it is preferable to fit the models using several population estimates.
 To address this issue in the short-term, we conducted simulations to estimate the influence of each hypothesized driver of grayling population.

 We conducted simulations to estimate response of grayling to 1) winter habitat, 2) spawning habitat, and 3) cutthroat trout abundance.
-For each of the three models we simulated 1000 grayling populations for 15 years, using mean grayling population 1994-2016 ($\hat{N} = 927$) as the first three population abundances (i.e., N_t, N{t+1} , and N{t+2} ; necessary due to assumption of knife-edge recruitment at age-3).
+For each of the three models we simulated 1000 grayling populations for 15 years, using mean grayling population 1994-2018 ($\hat{N} = 862$) as the first three population abundances (i.e., N_t, N{t+1} , and N{t+2} ; necessary due to assumption of knife-edge recruitment at age-3).
 For each time step a random value was drawn from a normal distribution ($X \sim N(\mu, \sigma^2)$) defined by the existing mean (μ) and standard deviation (σ) from each variable (Figure 7).
-The distribution of winter habitat (W_t) was defined by 6 values, with $\mu = 123$ ha, and $\sigma = 122$.
+The distribution of winter habitat (W_t) was defined by 8 values, with $\mu = 96$ ha, and $\sigma = 115$.
 We assumed that a minimum of 5 ha was always available in the lake at the mouths of streams and spring heads; this precluded a complete die-off during a winter otherwise predicted to have 0 ha available habitat.
-A single estimate of weighted suitable spawning habitat was available; we used half that value for μ , and assumed $\sigma = 2$, i.e., $A{tw} \sim N(\mu = 6, \sigma = 2)$.
-Finally, cutthroat trout abundance was drawn from $N(\mu = 1205, \sigma = 1014)$, constrained to > 500 trout.
+A single estimate of weighted suitable spawning habitat was available; we used half that value for μ , and assumed $\sigma = 2$, i.e., $A{tw} \sim N(\mu = 0, \sigma = 2)$.
+Finally, cutthroat trout abundance was drawn from $N(\mu = 1132, \sigma = 964)$, constrained to > 500 trout.
 The Non-native Fish Model links mean trout abundance the first two years of a cohort's life (C_t) to mortality during that period (see Models of System Dynamics above).
 Therefore, we used the mean of two randomly drawn trout abundances to estimate C_t .